Mint-Mint stem borer

 Pseudobaris nigrina

 Pest description and crop damage Adults look like weevils.
 Larvae are small white grub, 0.08 to 0.16 inch long, with a brown head and no legs.
 Damage is to the main root; females bore into the base of a stem laying a single egg at the base of stock.
 Larvae hatch, feeding on tissues of the main stalk, causing injury or death to the central stalk, which usually breaks off.
-A female lays approximately 100 eggs per season.
+Females lay approximately 100 eggs per season.
 It is found in eastern Oregon and Idaho.
 It can infest mint rootstock for export.

 Management-chemical control